Enis Bezhani, CPA, MSA

 Enis provides proactive guidance to foundation and grant-making clients as they plan for, minimize, and monitor excise taxes and unrelated business income tax (UBIT).
 This includes monitoring distributions to achieve the lower tax rate of 1%, and strategies concerning investment sales transactions to mitigate significant excise taxes.

 He has been serving AAFCPAs’ clients since 2008.
-He speaks England and Albanian.
+He speaks English and Albanian.

 - Worcester State University, Bachelor of Science – Business Administration, concentration in Accounting, magna cum laude